 For an aging seamstress, it would have been the economical way to do it.
 Also, handwork of all kinds (crocheting, knitting, rug-braiding) are practically a genetic feature of the women in my father’s family!

 As a whole, the quilt is in remarkably good condition.
 Because it’s made of silks over 100 years old, some of the lightest colored pieces show deterioration.

 The silks that are darker and brighter look almost new.
 Stitching is intact.
 The backing is a linsey-woolsey in excellent condition.

 Clearly the quilt has never been used.
 (My great-aunt Marie, who gave it to me, had no children.)

-AW says: Thanks for the opportunity to do this 20 century antique quilt appraisal.
-It never fails to amaze me how much patience went into making something like this beautiful quilt.
+AW says: Thanks for the opportunity to do this 20th century antique quilt appraisal.
+An amazing amount of patience went into making this beautiful quilt.

-The hand stitch style here is that commonly used during the turn of the 20th century on New England quilt work.
-You often see this stitch on “crazy quilts”.
+The hand stitch style was used during the turn of the 20th century on New England quilts.
+This type of stitch was used on “crazy quilts”.